agilepro/epiconsciousness/docs/Consciousness/panpsychism.md

 * **Universal Property** - another type says that material is fundamental, but that consciousness is a property of all matter.

+The biggest reason for either kind is that the feeling of consciousness (the hard problem) is so hard to explain.
+How is it that matter runs a process in such a way that things _feel_ like something?
+The feeling oc consciousness is on one hand natural and familiar to us, and other the other hand hard to understand how material can bring this about.
+This lack of understanding leads the panpsychist to the conclusion that affectation (feeling) must be something beyond material in one of the two ways listed above.

+This conclusion is then supported by **mystical experiences** which are experiences of feeling like there is something greater than yourself: a cosmic consciousness that one can tap into either by use of mind altering drugs, or by very serious meditation.
+What is never explained is how one comes to know what a cosmic consciousness would feel like, given that you have no other referent to base such a judgement on.
+How do you recognize something you have never seen?

+A number of religions (e.g. Hinduism, Jainism, and others) also talk about a cosmic consciousness.
+According to Jianism we become separated at birth from that, we forget everything that we knew about it, live our lives, and then rejoin after death.
+Some see an equivalence between god and that cosmic consciousness, and in that view we are all little parts of god, separated from god for our lives, and then ultimately returning to god.
+So panpsychism is essentially a form of pantheism.

+## Critique of Panpsychism

+I am sympathetic to panspychism in at least I agree that we don't know exactly how consciousness works, and we need to keep a number of options open until we finally have proof.
+Yet I am doubtful for the following reasons:

+* **causality** if there was a special property for consciousness that was on every atom, and which had causal effect on anything, we would have seen evidence of this.
+In uncountable numbers of particle experiments all the movements of the various particles are fully explained by the current theories.
+There are no cases where there is unexplained motion that would require a new causal force to explain.
+Ultimately, the thought to raise an arm would need to cause an electrical discharge in a nerve, but we don't konw of any cases where an unknown force suddenly causes such a discharge.
+You can if you wish imagine all the invisible undiscovered extra parts of the universe you want, but if those invisible things actually interact with matter, we would see evidence of it.
+Christians have the same problem with the immaterial soul: if it affects matter, we would see evidence of it affecting matter.

+* **embodiment** we think about thing in the work because our conscious processes are embedded in a body which interacts with the world.
+We can talk about things because we interact with things.
+I don't know what a disembodiece cosmic consciousness would actually think about.
+If such a consciousness can affect the world directly, then why do we need bodies?

+* **anesthetics** if your consciousness is really just the collective consciousness of all the atoms in your body, then why does counsciousness stop when the right chemicals are applied.
+How is the consciousness that is a part of that calcium atom affected by a complex hydrocarbon that knocks you out.
+We know that anesthetics work by disrupting nerve traffic.
+Nerves are processes that run in the body, and their running can be changed or interrupted.
+This suggests that consciousness depends on those processe running, and not simply being part of the atoms in your body.

+* **incredulity** Using the lack of knowledge about how something works is a poor reason to invent a new substance.
+A few hundred years ago, people could not believe that chemical processes could explain all the things that are needed to support life, so they invented a "life substance" (elan vitale) to explain that.
+We know today that elan vitale is just something made up from lack of konwledge.
+It is quite likely that this panpsychist new substance is simply that.

 ## Discussion with a Panpsychist